christopherseaman/datasci_217/07/index.md

 - **Seaborn Version Compatibility**:
   - Ensure you have the latest version installed using `pip install seaborn --upgrade`.
-    - *Because outdated libraries are so last season!*
 - **Attribute Errors**:
   - Verify function names and parameters, as they may differ between versions.
-    - *Double-check before you wreck—your code, that is!*

 ---